Lamer87/Space_Engineers_DLC_unlocker/README.md

     - v1.6
             - Rewrote the Tool, now check is automated at the start, no more pressing "C" to check.
             - Added DLC "Contact".
-            - v1.6.1 = Much faster initial check.
+            - v1.6.1 = Much faster check at start.

 <br>